-Although a limited number of spectators can now attend matches at Trent Bridge, the behind the scenes areas of the historic Pavilion that form such a key part of our Guided Tours remain within a zone of the ground that is reserved for players and support staff at all times, in order to maintain safety during the pandemic.
+Although spectators can now attend matches at Trent Bridge, the behind the scenes areas of the historic Pavilion that form such a key part of our Guided Tours remain within a zone of the ground that is reserved for players and support staff at all times, in order to maintain safety during the pandemic.

 Therefore, we do not feel able to offer Guided Tours until visitors are allowed into these areas again.
 We apologise for any disappointment this causes, and we will re-start the Tours as soon as possible.